evrythng/scanthng.js/README.md

 Before using scanthng you'll need:

 * [An EVRYTHNG developer account](https://dashboard.evrythng.com)
-* To create an [Application](https://dashboard.evrythng.com/projects/setup/details) as `scanthng.js` operates on a per Application basis.
-Note: Applications are called Projects in our [dashboard](https://dashboard.evrythng.com/projects/setup/details).
+* To create an Application as `scanthng.js` operates on a per Application basis.
+Note: you need to create a Project in [dashboard](https://dashboard.evrythng.com/projects).

 ### Supported Devices